idolopafersa/stronglife/README.md

 ### 2. **Backend Setup**

-1. Create a `.env` file with your database credentials:
+1. Create a `.env` file with the database credentials:

     ```bash
     usuariodb=user_of_db
     passdb=password_of_db
     ```

-2. The backend is configured to run on port `8080` by default.
-You can change this setting if needed.
+2. The backend will run on  `8080` by default.
 To start the Go server, run:

     ```bash
     go run main/main.go